luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ```

 ## Coverage for introns of interest
-To perform the more focussed analysis on the 167 retained introns, which I identified using VAST-tools, I wrote a script in R which basically obtain the coverage for intronic sequences of interest and surrounding exons and then compute the ratio.
-As input I use the BAM files.
+To perform the more focussed analysis on the 167 retained introns identified using VAST-tools, use this script in R which  calculates a ratio of intron sequence coverage and surrounding exons.

+input = BAM files.

 # DEXSeq